openstack-archive/fuel-plugin-cinder-netapp/doc/source/guide.rst

 #.
 Choose storage family and storage protocol.
 Several options are available.
 For details consult `Cinder NetApp driver configuration`_.

-   - If you plan to use Clustered Data mode through NFS, click **Clustered Data ONTAP** radio button and select *NFS* option in **NetApp Storage Protocol**.
+   - If you plan to use Clustered Data mode through NFS, click **Clustered Data ONTAP/ONTAP 9** radio button and select *NFS* option in **NetApp Storage Protocol**.
      You should also choose NetApp transport type (http or https).